paul-ollis/vim-vpe/docs/api/api.vpe.config.rst

             If, for example, `name` is 'omega' then (on Linux) the file ~/.vim/config.d/omega.ini will be loaded.
 Any existing option values not found in the file are left unchanged.
-Any value in the file that does not match a defined otion is simply ignored.
+Any value in the file that does not match a defined option is simply ignored.

         .. py:method:: options_() -> Dict[str, vpe.config.Option]